SAP-samples/btp-terraform-samples/released/learning_journey/btp200/README.md

    btp_username = "<Email address of your BTP user>" btp_password = "<Password of your BTP user>"
    ```
    As an alternative you can set this credentials also as environment variables.
-Then you have to set the default values to "" for these variables in variables.tf.
+Then you have to set the default values to "" for these variables in variables.tf.git

    ```bash
    export btp_username ='<Email address of your BTP user>'